Towards a Maturity Model for Systematic Literature Review Process: Key Practices, Specific Goals, and Process Areas

+Table \ref{tab:kps} presents the 39 KPs; rows in red represent mandatory activities when conducting an SLR, green represents optional activities, and yellow represents recommended practices.
+We then mapped the KPs to nine SGs, as shown in Table \ref{tab:specificGoals}.
+We also associated the SGs with five PAs (i.e., Project Planning (PP), Technical Support (TS), Results Documentation (RD), Process and Product Quality Assurance (PPQA), and Communication Management (CM)), which appear in the last column of Table \ref{tab:kps} and are discussed below.

-\textit{Project Planning} (PP) is the first area and covers the entire SLR planning, which defines how the review will be conducted.
-SLR planning concerns, for instance, the need for a review, the amount of resources needed (including budget, time, and human resources), and the review protocol.
+\textit{Project Planning} (PP) covers the entire SLR planning process, which defines how the review will be conducted.
+SLR planning concerns include the need for a review, the amount of resources needed (including budget, time, and human resources), and the review protocol.
 Planning an SLR is critical because decisions at this stage significantly impact the entire process.
-Due to the importance of this stage and its inherent complexity, it makes sense to define PP as a process area.
-To accomplish this process area, four specific goals (SG1 to SG4 of PP in Table 1) were defined to ensure research coverage and relevance, create systematic ways to define strategies for searching studies, and reduce the time and effort consumed.
-Besides, 12 practices exist associated with these goals, such as using additional search (e.g., snowballing), comparing studies selected with gold standards or other secondary studies, or even using independent experts to review the search process.
-However, it is worth highlighting that PP must go beyond only ensuring that researchers will strictly follow the recommendations.
-Instead, it must be broader and addresses multiple aspects of the SLR process, such as presenting solutions to improve the relevance and applicability of results for the target audience, techniques for better managing resources, and different strategies for better disseminating results.
-This means that PP can guide researchers in planning their reviews, avoiding common pitfalls and offering directions to achieve results that impact their target audience positively.
+We identified eight practices (see Table \ref{tab:kps}) associated with these goals.
+We marked three out of eight as mandatory activities or Key Processes (KP1, KP2, and KP8) that any SLR must fulfill, one as optional (KP3), and the other four as recommended practices.
+Please note that tools could help to analyze the selected venues in practice area KP8 but in most cases, manual intervention is needed.
+Some of the recommended practices are done in many SLRs, which can improve the quality of the studies.
+However, in other cases where low-quality SLRs are produced, some of these recommended practices are done incorrectly (e.g., bad selection of studies) or simply neglected (e.g., conduct of a pilot or trial search to adjust the search string).
+Finally, KP3 was marked as optional; it could be categorized as recommended but we found that some SLRs do not provide such classification.
+The snowballing technique (KP7) ensures the completeness of the studies selected but, in many cases, this task is not performed or the number of snowballing iterations is not enough.
+Overall, this PA can guide researchers in planning their reviews, avoiding common pitfalls, and offering directions to achieve results that impact their target audience positively.